 - at 1:05, jerry characterizes the event as a crock which is similar to bs. in fact, the idea is often expressed as a crock of shit.

 a generic framed award that could be formatted for presentation to a hotel, a real estate agent, or car salesman. (displays2go.com)

 - at 1:25, after saying that awards are stupid and getting a big laugh from the crowd, he mocks (makes fun of) awards in other professions

-every real estate office has some framed, 5-diamond president’s award by the desk, every hotel check-in has some gold circle service thing, every car salesman’s a platinum jubilee winner. it’s all a big jerkoff. it is. the hotel sucks. the real estate person is stupid, and the only thing the car salesman is good at is ripping u off.
+every real estate office has some framed, 5-diamond president’s award by the desk, every hotel check-in has some gold circle service thing, every car salesman’s a platinum jubilee winner and it’s all a big jerkoff. it is. the hotel sucks. the real estate person is stupid, and the only thing the car salesman is good at is ripping u off.

 real estate is buying and selling land & buildings. framed means presented in a picture frame. jerkoff literally refers to masturbation, in this context the idea is that the awards don’t have any substance; they are self-congratulatory. sucks means it’s bad. rip off means take advantage of, give a bad deal.

 to infinity and beyond is a catchphrase associated with buzz lightyear

 - at 2;10 jerry continues to rip into (attack) the concept of entertainment awards.